scverse/anndata/docs/concatenation.rst

 Inner and outer joins
 ~~~~~~~~~~~~~~~~~~~~~

-When the variables present in the objects to be concatenated aren't exactly the same, you can choose to take either the intersection or union of these variable.
+When the variables present in the objects to be concatenated aren't exactly the same, you can choose to take either the intersection or union of these variables.
 This is otherwise called taking the `"inner"` (intersection) or `"outer"` (union) join.
 For example, given two anndata objects with differing variables: